Crime prevention: Applications

-Neighborhoods can implement protective strategies to reduce violent crime.
-The broken windows theory of crime suggests that disorderly neighborhoods can promote crime by showing they have inadequate social control.
-Some studies have indicated that modifying the built environment can reduce violent crime.
-This includes deconcentrating high-rise public housing, making zoning changes, restricting the number of liquor licenses available in an area, and keeping vacant lots and buildings maintained and secure.
+Neighborhoods can adopt various strategies to reduce violent crime.
+The broken windows theory, though widely disputed, posits that visible signs of disorder in neighborhoods may encourage criminal activity due to perceived weak social control.
+Research suggests that changes to the built environment can contribute to crime reduction.
+These changes include reducing the density of high-rise public housing, implementing zoning reforms, limiting the number of liquor licenses in a given area, and maintaining and securing vacant lots and buildings.